-If the first verses of chapter 25 demonstrate the faithfulness of God in keeping the promises of the Holy Book of Genesis 17:4, then the Holy Book of Genesis 25:12-18 reveals God's fulfillment of the Holy Book of Genesis 17:20: And as for Ishmael, I have heard you; behold, I will bless him, and will make him fruitful, and will multiply him exceedingly.
+If the first verses of chapter 25 demonstrate the faithfulness of God in keeping the promises of Genesis 17:4, then Genesis 25:12-18 reveals God's fulfillment of Genesis 17:20: And as for Ishmael, I have heard you; behold, I will bless him, and will make him fruitful, and will multiply him exceedingly.
 He shall become the father of twelve princes, and I will make him a great nation.
 Abraham petitioned God to look with favor upon this boy (17:18).
 Verses 13-16 record the names of the sons of Ishmael, who were the twelve promised princes.
 Once again God kept His promise to His servant Abraham.
 Ishmael died at the age of 137 and was buried.
 Notice that he was not said to have been placed in the cave of Machpelah.
 The land of Canaan was not to be the possession of Ishmael nor of his descendants.